800-837-5520 Call us for a free quote Contact us

-A little known fact about hornets is they are actually not as aggressive as one might think.
+A little-known fact about hornets is that they are actually not as aggressive as you might think.

 Outside of their nest area hornets have been known to be quite passive.
 It has been noted by some researchers that hornets are shy, peaceful creatures.
 They tend to avoid conflict and only attack when they absolutely have to.